-To explore how debt capacity concerns and costs of adverse selection might affect financing behavior, we begin by presenting a characterization of firms that issue significant amounts of new equity.
+To explore how debt capacity and costs of adverse selection affect financing behavior, we begin by comparing firms that issue significant amounts of new equity to those that do not.
 Table 7 presents summary statistics for firms sorted into three groups based upon their estimated probability of having a debt rating.14 These groups are further sorted into those firms that issue significant amounts of equity in a given year and those that do not.
+Using the Compustat data, we define a significant issue of equity as one that equals or exceeds five percent of the value of the firm's total assets at the end of the previous period.15 We refer to these firms as "issuers".16